MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-view-effective-configuration.md

 ::: moniker-end

- In System Center Operations Manager version 1807 and later, the Web console has been enhanced to allow an operator to view the monitoring details for a selected object and show all the rules and monitors that target it.
+ In System Center Operations Manager, the Web console allows an operator to view the monitoring details for a selected object and show all the rules and monitors that target it.

 From the results, you are able to see the following details: